OkaeriPoland/okaeri-configs/README.md

 For `any platform` if some form of config validation is applicable (eg. requiring that integer is positive) it is recommended to use [Okaeri Validator](https://github.com/OkaeriPoland/okaeri-configs/tree/master/validator-okaeri) when possible.
 Only few kilobytes but makes for a lot better experience for the end-user and developer too.

+For `any platform` if some form of the i18n/translation is needed, you may be interested in [okaeri-i18n](https://github.com/OkaeriPoland/okaeri-i18n) which can use okaeri-configs as a translation source.

 ## Genesis